 The following policy governs the management and use of departmental lockers located on the first and third floors of Guggenheim Hall.
 These lockers are University of Washington property and are managed solely by the William E. Boeing Department of Aeronautics and Astronautics.
 Access to this resource is a privilege.
 By accepting a locker assignment, users agree to the following terms and conditions.
 Violation of these policies (or the Student Conduct Code) may result in loss of access, fines, registration blocks, or other disciplinary action.

 Locker assignments are available to students currently enrolled in and in good standing with the Department of Aeronautics & Astronautics.
-Students interested in checking out a locker can do so at the front desk in the Main Office (GUG 211).
+Students interested in checking out a locker can do so by filling out the following request form:

-Assignments are made at the Department’s discretion to a single individual.
-The assigned user is solely responsible for the use and maintenance of the locker.
-Locker assignments are non-transferable.
-If a student no longer needs or wants to use a locker, she/he must remove the lock and all personal items and notify the Department main office.
+If a student no longer needs or wants to use a locker, they must remove the lock and all personal items and notify A&A Academic Services at email@example.com.

 Locks and security of personal property

-Users must keep a lock on their locker while it is assigned to them.
-Users are responsible for providing and using their own locks.
+Users are responsible for providing and using their own locks while it is assigned to them.
 Lockers are located in public hallways and users are encouraged to maintain appropriate security practices.
 The Department and the University are not responsible for lost or stolen items.

 Alteration or damage

 Users are responsible for keeping lockers in good condition at all times.
 The exterior appearance of locker units may not be altered in any way.
 Users are responsible for maintaining the interior condition (including general cleanliness) of their locker while it is in use as well as at the end of the assignment period.
 Stickers are not permitted on any surface, interior or exterior, at any time.
 Users will be held responsible for any damage including any costs associated with cleaning or replacing the locker.